 In order to better comprehend the human race’s struggle for identity and purpose, I have read the Bible many times over the years.
 Despite the glories of archetype images, the unfolding of our search for God, and the purpose of our creation, the Old Testament stories tend to fall from giddy heights into such depravity and horror that I am left stunned and more than a little disgusted.

-In chapter 24 of 3 Kings, King David took the two sons of Respha and the five sons of Michol and gave them to the Gabonites, who duly crucified them on a hill “before the Lord” in recompense for an alleged sin and in the hope of stopping famine in the land.
+In Kings 2 chapter 21 lines 8-9 King David took the two sons of Respha and the five sons of Michol and gave them to the Gabonites, who duly crucified them on a hill “before the Lord” in recompense for an alleged sin and in the hope of stopping famine in the land.
 “And God showed mercy again to the land after these things…” Crucifying five boys was the required price to appease God?
 Read on and things don’t get better.
 Once that horror is accomplished, they march on to more war and more murder.
 I wonder if the Old Testament folks thought that violence was God’s barter system, that mass murder was simply the price of success.

 It’s easy to blame God for human transgressions, insisting that the actors on yesterday’s stage were directed to act that way, rather than that’s what they thought they heard.
 Only God knows what He actually said.
 It’s hard to believe that humans could rise higher than beasts—even when they knew better.
 After all, the Ten Commandments had been around for a while.